santtu/santtu.github.io/_posts/2018-01-10-energy-simulator.md

 JavaScript (both in browser and nodejs).
-Only a very small amount of glue was needed in the actual JS-only land, although since the user interface part does interface with browser, it is very much aware of the javascript-isms of the browser environment (`document` variable and so on).
+Only a very small amount of glue was needed in the actual JS-only land, although since the user interface part does interface with browser, it is very much aware of the javascript-isms of the browser environment (global variables and so on).

 While undoubtedly the Scala.JS version of simulation is slower than a hand-written javascript code, I considered writing code in Scala much